 These digital marvels play a vital role in enhancing our online experiences.
 So, what exactly are cookies and why does your computer store them?

 When you're hopping from one website to another, your computer keeps a small file on behalf of each website you visit.
 This file is the cookie.
-The name "cookie" actually comes from a programming term called a magic cookie, coined by the programmer, Lou Montulli, and adds flavor to your online adventures.
+The name "cookie" actually comes from a programming term called a magic cookie, coined by the programmer, Lou Montulli, and adds flavour to your online adventures.

 But why do computers store these little files?
-Cookies help web servers remember you, ensuring a smooth and personalized browsing experience.
+Cookies help web servers remember you, ensuring a smooth and personalised browsing experience.
 Let's say you perform an action on a website, like switching to a dark mode or logging in with your credentials.
 Your computer takes note of this and saves the information in a cookie.

 The different types of cookies